jricheimer/jricheimer.github.io/_posts/2019-02-08-tf-padding.md

 In general, if the spatial input size to a conv layer is `(H, W)` (let's ignore the channel dimension here for convenience) and the kernel size of the convolution is `(k, k)`, then without any padding involved, the output size will be `(H-k+1, W-k+1)`.
-Thus, if we want a different output size than that, we have to artificially change `H` and `W` by appending zeros onto the edges of the image - padding.
+Thus, if we want a different output size than that, we have to artificially change `H` and `W` by appending zeros onto the edges of the image.
+That's called padding.
 In a case where a greater-than-one stride is included, then the above output size will be divided by the stride value in each dimension.

 What's interesting is that in the Tensorflow framework (and Keras as well), instead of